crocodile27/cellColor/README.md

 5. **Zoom & reset:**
    Zoom into areas of interest; use _Reset Zoom_ to return to previous zoom level.

+For bugs & other issues email: antheaguo@berkeley.edu and kushalnimkar@berkeley.edu
 For sample data contact: kushalnimkar@berkeley.edu